zendesk/racecar/README.md

 ### Producing messages

-**WARNING:** This is an alpha feature, and could cause weird and unpredictable errors.
-Use with caution.

 Consumers can produce messages themselves, allowing for powerful stream processing applications that transform and filter message streams.
 The API for this is simple:

 ```ruby